YasKuraishi/YKTwitterHelper/README.md

 ### Overview

+You need Twitter `oauth_access_token` and `oauth_token_secret` to perform sharing on the server side where user authentication is taking place on an iOS device.

 This is basically a refactor of Sean Cook's [https://github.com/seancook/TWReverseAuthExample](https://github.com/seancook/TWReverseAuthExample) to make it super easy to use by simply dragging and dropping to a project.

 There are literally 3 small steps from setup to getting your `oauth_access_token` and `oauth_token_secret` from Twitter.